Have you noticed your dog tucking its treats away somewhere safe instead of eating them? Like a little squirrel collecting nuts for winter?

 For some dogs, hiding food can stem from a negative experience in their past.
 This can be a very common behaviour displayed by rescue dogs - whether they’ve come from the streets or a shelter, it’s likely that they’ll have had to compete for resources from a young age.

-If you have a rescue and think this could be the case, it might be something you may need to talk through with a trainer.
+If you have a rescue and think this could be the case, or you've noticed other dog depression symptoms in your pup, it might be something you may need to talk through with a trainer.
 Although, once your rescue pup has settled, the issue could begin to resolve itself.

 Why do dogs bury things?